$\delta N$ formalism with gradient interactions

 This equation describes the linear evolution of scalar perturbations and is valid in all gauges.
 For the purposes of this section, it can be compared with its counterpart in SUA at the linear level either in gauge-invariant form or in a fixed gauge.
 The linearly perturbed form of the homogeneous and isotropic background equation of motion \eqref{eq:KG_background} under the mapping $\phi \rightarrow \phi + \delta\phi$, $H \rightarrow H + \delta H$, and $dt \rightarrow (1+A)\,dt$ is given by~\cite{pattison2019stochastic}

-Specializing to the spatially flat (\(\psi = B = 0\)) or uniform expansion (\(\delta N = B = 0\)) gauge, the above expression can be written as
+Specializing to the spatially flat (\(\psi = B = 0\)) or uniform expansion (\(\delta N = B = 0\)) gauge, the above expression can be written as \cite{pattison2019stochastic}

-By comparison with Eq.~\eqref{perturbative_equation_deltaphi} we see that in the long-wavelength limit—where spatial gradients can be neglected—the SUA becomes strictly equivalent to the full linear perturbation equation.

-Although this equivalence holds in any gauge, when calculations need to be performed in a specific gauge, not all choices are suitable for SUA.
-A healthy gauge that correctly reproduces the equations of linear cosmological perturbation theory is the uniform-expansion gauge \cite{artigas2022hamiltonian}, which is employed in both the classical and stochastic $\delta N$ formalisms.
-In this gauge, the time slices are chosen such that the number of $e$-folds along each orbit orthogonal to the time slices is spatially homogeneous on each slice.
-This observation has paved the way for studying fully non-perturbative equations of motion within the SUA.
+Comparing Eqs.~\eqref{perturbative_equation_deltaphi} and \eqref{pertubed_BG_eqaation}, the SUA appears to reproduce the results of linear perturbation theory in the $k \to 0$ limit.
+However, as emphasized in foundational works on the $\delta N$ formalism~\cite{kodama1998evolution, sasaki1998super}, deriving perturbation equations solely from the homogeneous background dynamics omits terms dictated by the momentum constraint.
+In the derivation of Eq.~\eqref{pertubed_BG_eqaation}, this constraint is effectively imported from perturbation theory.
+If one instead works strictly with perturbed background equations while omitting the momentum constraint, the evolution equation for the gauge-invariant MS variable acquires additional terms of order $\mathcal{O}(\epsilon\eta)$, which manifest as an additional decaying mode proportional to $\dot{\phi}\int dt/a^{3}$ in the solution~\cite{cruces2022review}, provided one assumes a constant-roll phase for inflation \cite{martin2013ultra, motohashi2015inflation, odintsov2017inflation, anguelova2018systematics, morse2018large, yi2018constant, lin2019dynamical, ghersi2019observational, mohammadi2023constant, mohammad2024analytical}.
+Therefore, the long-wavelength equivalence between SUA and linear perturbation theory holds precisely only in the small-$\epsilon$ limit.
+Deviations from this equivalence appear in scenarios such as punctuated inflation~\cite{jain2008double, jain2010tensor, hazra2013bingo}, though analyzing such cases lies beyond the scope of this work.

 Working in phase space and reducing to homogeneous and isotropic degrees of freedom, the authors of \cite{artigas2022hamiltonian} showed that the resulting perturbed dynamical system for the scenario described above reproduces the predictions of cosmological perturbation theory at leading order, either at the level of the Hamiltonian or at the level of the dynamical equations.
-This result implies that the SUA provides an accurate description of large-scale fluctuations.
+This result implies that (within the domain of validity of $\epsilon \eta \ll 1$) the SUA provides an accurate description of large-scale fluctuations.